6. Transit Accessibility of all locations in the Region

 Maximum walk distance at transfer, m — the maximum acceptable walking distance between two stops at the transfer.
 The default value is 150 m.

-Maximum walk distance from the last PT stop, m — the maximum acceptable walking distance between the last stop of a trip to the destination.
+Maximum walk distance from the last PT stop, m — the maximum acceptable walking distance between the last stop of a trip and destination.
 The default value is 400 m.

 Start at (hh:mm:ss) — trip start time.